NoHomey/ioctl-ulong/README.md

 # ioctl-ulong

-unux'es ioctl addon wrapper working with unsigned long (both at user and kernel level, uses implicit cast from uit32_t to unsigned long so the limit is 4294967295 or 2^32)
+unix'es ioctl addon wrapper working with unsigned long (both at user and kernel level, uses implicit cast from uit32_t to unsigned long so the limit is 4294967295 or 2^32)

 # Installation